espadrine/compressor-benchmark/README.md

 ### 1. Size

 You wish to reduce *disk, memory or network data use*.
+For instance, you are a package distribution service, or store lots of logs or files.
 What you want to maximize then is **compression ratio**: how big a megabyte of compressed data is, once uncompressed.
 For instance, a ratio of 3 means that a 1 MB zip on disk stores 3 MB of content, effectively tripling the amount of disk space.

 ![Compression chart](./plots/compression.svg)